 - prominently display their CMA Membership plaque in their place of business; and

-- include the Association logo in their marketing communications (see also CMA’s Member Logo Use Guidelines).
+- include the Association logo in their marketing communications and on their websites (see also CMA’s Member Logo Use Guidelines).

 H. Overarching Ethical Principles

 H1 Personal Information Practices

 Marketers must promote responsible and transparent personal information management practices in a manner consistent with the provisions of the Personal Information Protection and Electronic Documents Act (Canada) as well as applicable provincial legislation and the 10 privacy principles detailed in Section J of this Code.